mixmint/opnsense-captive-portal-template/README.md

 - New translations generated using AI for multiple languages.
 - Expanded digital accessibility support (**WCAG**).
 - Introduced a new interactive Accessibility Tour Guide (TourGuide) compliant with WCAG 2.1 AA.

-## What I plan to change:

-- Implement a method for embedding (or dynamically generating) the layout and its dependencies